4andrewahn/steam-app/README.md

 ---
 ## **Overview**
 ### *About the project*
 Built as a final group project, this application was built as a tool to help Steam users find new games to play as well as provide insight into the popularity of each title.
 Through this web application, users are able to search for new games by keywords or attribute filters as well as add new game titles to the database.
-Basic game information is displayed with each
+Basic game information is displayed for each title with the option to view a game description.

 ### *Technical details*
 The original dataset used in this application can be found [here](https://data.world/craigkelly/steam-game-data).
 The 78 attributes in this dataset were split into 4 tables (Categories, ComputerRequirements, GameCommunity, and SteamGames) and uploaded to a Google Cloud Platform (GCP) MySQL server.
 The Ajax library was used to interact with the GCP server.
 The Flask library was used to handle HTML routing with Javascript to handle the dynamically updating front-end.